Healthcare in the home is the new normal.

 Many of our most vulnerable people can't access or use the smartphones or computers that most digital health systems require to generate home data, so clinicians lack a current understanding of patient condition.
 Patients often struggle to provide information - self-reporting is burdensome and unreliable.

 * A quarter of Medicare members can't access telehealth because they lack digital tools like a computer or smartphone.
 A fifth had dementia, or hearing and communication problems.
 (Most home medical devices depend on smartphones to generate and send the readings, so are not available to this population.)

 What if the home itself could gather, organize, analyze, and report medically relevant daily life information, and give it to the clinical care team?

 The concept is simple.
-EmPowerYu detects and analyses the heartbeat of the home - the timed pattern of essential daily life events that underlie health status.
+EmPowerYu detects and analyses the heartbeat of the home - the pattern of essential daily life events that underlie health status.
 We can integrate medical device readings into the pattern, and provide lifestyle context to those readings.

 EmPowerYu is digital health technology